Steve Bizasène

-Steve Bizasène (born 24 April 1970 in Pointe-à-Pitre) is a Guadeloupean professional football player and manager.
+Steve Bizasène (born 24 April 1970) is a Guadeloupean professional football player and manager.

 In 1991, he began his career for the AS Beauvais.
 In Summer 1998 he transferred to the ES Wasquehal.
 In July 2002 he moved to US Lesquin.

 In 2006, he made his debut for the Guadeloupe national football team.

 Since September 2012 he is a head coach of the Guadeloupe national football team.